cs1302uga/cs1302-minesweeper-alpha/README.md

 add a GUI to it later as well.
 Interestingly, the organization of some of the classes in this project will also introduce you to some elementary aspects of game programming.

-This project must be implemented in Java 8, and it must compile and run correctly on Nike using instructions that you will provide in an
-<code>INSTRUCTIONS.md</code> file (more on that later).

 ### Minesweeper Overview